jmsespana/It120-Project/readme.txt

-Project Overview:
+🌟 Project Overview:
--This project involves developing Two (2) Django REST Framework (DRF) applications that communicate securely using encrypted or hashed messages.
+-   This project involves developing Two (2) Django REST Framework (DRF) applications that communicate securely using encrypted or hashed messages.
 The focus is on building secure APIs with middleware for encryption/decryption and integrating essential features to ensure robust and secure communication.

-Features:
+📋 Features:
 -	Login and Registration
 User authentication is implemented in both applications to ensure secure access.